-Regulations for despatch of mails. tion of which may be prohibited by the laws or regulations of the country of destination. mails.
+Regulations for despatch of mails.

+tion of which may be prohibited by the laws or regulations of the country .
+Despatch of of destination.

 Fourth.
 So long as any customs duty may be chargeable on any articles exchanged in the mails, such duty may be levied for the use of the customs.